-There are 15 different areas in Glasgow included in GoWell – one of which is Wider Red Road.
+There were 15 different areas in Glasgow included in GoWell – one of which was Wider Red Road.

-Our study includes the neighbourhoods of Balornock, Old Balornock, Petershill and Barmulloch.
-We are also studying the Red Road multi-story flats and information on them can be found by visiting the Red Road study area page.
+Our study included the neighbourhoods of Balornock, Old Balornock, Petershill and Barmulloch.
+We were also studying the Red Road multi-story flats and information on them can be found by visiting the Red Road study area page.
 The map shows the study area boundaries for both of these areas – Red Road within the dark lines and the wider area shaded in blue.

-We are interested in Wider Red Road because it is part of the regeneration programme taking place in Glasgow.
-This has involved a range of activities such as building new homes, refurbishment, demolition and efforts to support communities with improved services and amenities.
-The area may also be affected not only by the changes and improvements to the homes within it, but also the demolition of the neighbouring Red Road multi-storey flats.
-These activities have provide an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhood.
+We were interested in Wider Red Road because it was part of the regeneration programme that took place in Glasgow.
+This involved a range of activities such as building new homes, refurbishment, demolition and efforts to support communities with improved services and amenities.
+The area may also have been affected not only by the changes and improvements to the homes within it, but also the demolition of the neighbouring Red Road multi-storey flats.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhood.

 A small selection of findings from these four surveys with Wider Red Road residents are shown below:

 - In 2015, 89% of residents were satisfied or very satisfied with their home.
 This had increased slightly from 85% in 2006.

 - In 2015, 89% of participants were very or fairly satisfied with their neighbourhood as a place to live.
 This had increased from 80% in 2006.

 - 75% of participants felt part of the community in 2015.
 This had declined from 88% in 2008, when this question was first asked.

 - 70% of participants rated their general health as excellent or good in 2015.
 This was a decline from 81% in 2006.

 - In terms of empowerment, 48% of participants in 2015 felt that on their own, or with others, they could influence decisions affecting their local area.
 This was an increase from 38% in 2006.